Suesanz/Web-chat/README.md

 # Web-chat

-A simple Web app designes using Web socket package.
+A simple Web app designed using Web sockets in node.js.

-Just open the browser and add the url..
+Just open the browser...Add the url..
 Login...
 Start chatting...

 The message you send will go along with your login username , time , date...

 If multiple people are using it then you can send private messages also by just using  "@" and then typing name of the user.
 This will send message to that user only.
-Sounds nice!!
+Sounds nice na!!

 ## Prerequisites: